 What is an ecosystem?

-An ecosystem is an area that includes all the biotic (living organisms) parts such as plants and animals and the abiotic (non-living) such as soil, rocks and climate sharing an environment.
+An ecosystem is a natural system that includes all the biotic (living organisms) parts, such as plants and animals, and the abiotic (non-living), such as air, sunlight, water, and minerals sharing an environment.

 Organisms within an ecosystem are classed as producers, consumers or decomposers.
 Energy flows through these organisms within the ecosystem.

 Producers, such as trees, produce food and begin this cycle.
-Then, using energy from the sun, they produce food.
+Using energy from the sun, they produce food.
 They do this by photosynthesis.
-Most producers are plants, but some small organisms produce food through photosynthesis as well.
+Most producers are plants, but some small organisms produce food through photosynthesis.

-Producers are eaten by primary consumers that cannot produce food themselves, such as a giraffe.
-Primary consumers are herbivores which means they only eat plants.
+Producers are eaten by primary consumers, such as giraffes, who cannot produce food themselves.
+Primary consumers are herbivores, which means they only eat plants.
 Secondary consumers are carnivores such as lions.
 In a simple food chain, secondary consumers eat primary consumers.

 A food chain shows the relationships between feeding groups, illustrating energy flow from producer to tertiary consumer.
 The image below illustrates this.